mostafijurbabu/B12A06-Green-Earth-repository/README.md

 Answer :

-1.                              a. var is Old style, function-scoped, hoisted.
-Often avoided in modern JS     because   of confusion.
+1.  a.
+Available inside the function where it is declared, or globally if declared outside a function.
     b. let is Modern, block-scoped, safer for variables that will change.

     c. const is Block-scoped, immutable reference, ideal for constants or objects that shouldn’t be reassigned.